Elder Abuse and Financial Exploitation in New Jersey

 Often elders are frail and dependent on their abusers for basic care and are reluctant to complain, because they don’t know how they will survive outside of their dependent condition.
 They suffer in silent anxiety.

 They may be isolated, feel fear and shame.
 Many are mentally incapacitated and because of their condition are not able to articulate pain, hunger, thirst, neglect, and abandonment.
 It’s so sad.
-Regardless, it is clear that the problem is widespread and protection is needed!
+Regardless, the problem is widespread, and protection is needed!

 Information and Resources